solarisDigitalAssets/docs/docs/Brokerage_API_Guide.md

 ## Price

 The Price endpoint provides an indicative trade price for a given Trading Pair.
+It’s only usable with those trading pairs whose `is_tradable` attribute is set to true.

 The `amount` attribute is optional and defaults to `min_amount` attribute of a chosen `Trading Pair`.